AdderAdder/TSP-Heuristic/README.md

 # TSP-Heuristic
-A project for learning about and implementing heuristics for the Travelling Salesman problem
+A project for learning about and implementing the Held-Karp algorithm for the Travelling Salesman problem